-Complaint Example Disrespect, poor customer service, or other negative behaviors Has someone been rude or disrespectful to you?
-Are you unhappy with how our Customer Service has treated you?
-Do you feel you are being encouraged to leave the plan?
+Complaint Example Quality of your medical care ☐ Are you unhappy with the quality of the care you have received (including care in the hospital)?
+Respecting your privacy ☐ Did someone not respect your right to privacy or share confidential information?
+Disrespect, poor customer service, or other negative behaviors ☐ Has someone been rude or disrespectful to you? ☐ Are you unhappy with our Customer Service? ☐ Do you feel you are being encouraged to leave the plan?
 Waiting times Are you having trouble getting an appointment, or waiting too long to get it?
 Have you been kept waiting too long by doctors, pharmacists, or other health professionals?
 Or by Customer Service or other staff at our plan?
-Examples include waiting too long on the phone, in the waiting room, when getting a prescription, or in the exam room.
-Cleanliness Are you unhappy with the cleanliness or condition of a clinic, hospital, or doctor's office?
-Information you get from us Do you believe we have not given you a notice that we are required to give?
-Do you think written information we have given you is hard to understand?
-Timeliness (These types of complaints are all related to the timeliness of our actions related to coverage decisions and appeals) The process of asking for a coverage decision and making appeals is explained in Sections 4-9 of this chapter.
-If you are asking for a coverage decision or making an appeal, you use that process, not the complaint process.
-However, if you have already asked us for a coverage decision or made an appeal, and you think that we are not responding quickly enough, you can also make a complaint about our slowness.
-Here are examples: If you have asked us to give you a "fast coverage decision" or a "fast appeal," and we have said we will not, you can make a complaint.
-If you believe we are not meeting the deadlines for giving you a coverage decision or an answer to an appeal you have made, you can make a complaint.
-When a coverage decision we made is reviewed and we are told that we must cover or reimburse you for certain medical services or drugs, there are deadlines that apply.
-If you think we are not meeting these deadlines, you can make a complaint.
-When we do not give you a decision on time, we are required to forward your case to the Independent Review Organization.
-If we do not do that within the required deadline, you can make a complaint.
+Examples include waiting too long on the phone, in the waiting or exam room, or getting a prescription.
+Cleanliness ☐ Are you unhappy with the cleanliness or condition of a clinic, hospital, or doctor's office?
+Information you get from us □ Did we fail to give you a required notice?□ Is our written information hard to understand?
+Timeliness (These types of complaints are all related to the timeliness of our actions related to coverage decisions and appeals) If you have asked us for a coverage decision or made an appeal, and you think that we are not responding quickly enough, you can also make a complaint about our slowness.
+Here are examples: You asked us for a "fast coverage decision" or a "fast appeal," and we have said no; you can make a complaint.
+You believe we are not meeting the deadlines for coverage decisions or appeals; you can make a complaint.
+You believe we are not meeting deadlines for covering or reimbursing you for certain medical services or drugs that were approved, you can make a complaint.

+Complaint Example

+You believe we failed to meet required deadlines for forwarding your case to the independent review organization; you can make a complaint.

-Section 10.2 The formal name for "making a complaint" is "filing a grievance"
+Section 10.2 How to make a complaint

+now to make a complaint

 Legal Terms

-- □ What this section calls a "complaint" is also called a "grievance." - □ Another term for "making a complaint" is "filing a grievance." - Another way to say "using the process for complaints" is "using the process for filing a grievance."
+$\Box A$ "complaint" is also called a "grievance."

+□ " N flaking a complaint" is also called "filing a grievance."

+Ising the process for complaints" is also called "using the process for ing a grievance."

+===: